Cloud RADIUS Frequently Asked Questions

 I Have a Dynamic IP Address.
 Can I Still Use EZRADIUS?

-Yes, you can still use EZRADIUS with a dynamic IP address, but there are some considerations to keep in mind.
+Yes, you can still use EZRADIUS with a dynamic IP address if you don’t have a static IP, but there are some considerations to keep in mind.

 Since classic RADIUS requires EZRADIUS to know your IP address in advance, using a dynamic IP address with classic RADIUS can lead to broken connectivity whenever your IP address changes.
 Most residential ISPs provide dynamic IP addresses, so if you are using EZRADIUS in a home or small office environment, this can be a common issue.
-If you have a dynamic IP address, you can either use RadSec or run a local Classic RADIUS proxy server.
+If you have a dynamic IP address and don’t have a static IP address, you can either use RadSec or run a local Classic RADIUS proxy server.

 With RadSec (RADIUS over TLS), we use certificates instead of IP addresses to match your RADIUS policies.
 This means that even if the IP address of your network controller changes, as long as the certificate remains valid, your RADIUS authentication will continue to work without interruption.
 Learn more about setting up RadSec policies here.